spatialnous/depthmapQ/docs/gui.md

-# depthmapX Graphical User Interface
+# depthmap Qt Graphical User Interface

-The graphical user interface is the standard way of interacting with depthmapX.
+The graphical user interface is the standard way of interacting with the sala spatial network analysis library.
 It allows to load files, import plans, runs analyses and explore the data in an interactive way.